Palm Bay, FL Solar Panels

 Palm Bay Electricity Prices

-Understanding electricity costs in Palm Bay helps homeowners make informed decisions about their energy future and potential savings.
+Understanding electricity costs helps Palm Bay homeowners make informed energy decisions.
+Here’s what the data shows about local rates and long-term trends.

-Florida electricity rates have fluctuated significantly, rising from 11.9 cents per kWh in 2021 to 15.2 cents in 2023, impacting Palm Bay household budgets.
+Florida electricity rates jumped from 11.9 cents per kWh in 2021 to a peak of 15.2 cents in 2023—a 28% increase in just two years that significantly impacted household budgets.

 Price of Energy: Florida vs National Average